One-State Solution, or Two? Trump’s ‘Happy With the One That Both Parties Like’

 -

-Speaking at a joint press conference with Israeli Prime Minister Benjamin Netanyahu on Wednesday, U.S. President Donald Trump appeared to scuttle longstanding U.S. support for a two-state solution between Israelis and Palestinians.
+Speaking at a joint press conference with Israeli Prime Minister Benjamin Netanyahu on Wednesday, U.S. President Donald Trump appeared to scuttle long-standing U.S. support for a two-state solution between Israelis and Palestinians.

-If “Bibi” and the Israelis and the Palestinians are all happy, “I am looking at two state and one state, and I like the one that both parties like… I can live with either one,” Trump said.
+If “Bibi” and the Israelis and the Palestinians are all happy, “I am looking at two-state and one-state, and I like the one that both parties like… I can live with either one,” Trump said.

 Abandoning the two-state solution would be a marked departure from bipartisan U.S. foreign policy of the past 15 years.
 The United States has explicitly supported the establishment of a two state solution since June of 2002, as former U.S. Ambassador to Israel Dan Shapiro noted on Twitter.